MangoTheCat/blog-with-mock/Blogpost1.md

 )
 ```

-We want to test that `ext()` behaves well if a system error happens.
+We want to test that `ext()` behaves well if a system error happens,
-So we use `with_mock()` to temporarily change `system()`, and pretend
+and throws a proper R error.
+We use `with_mock()` to temporarily change
-that it has failed. `with_mock()` takes two kinds of arguments: named and
+`system()`, and pretend that it has failed. `with_mock()` takes two kinds
-unnamed.
-The named arguments are the mock functions, the names define the
+of arguments: named and unnamed.
+The named arguments are the mock functions,
-functions to mock.
-Unnamed arguments are expressions to evaluate in the
+the names define the functions to mock.
+Unnamed arguments are expressions
-mocked environment.
+to evaluate in the mocked environment.

 ## Using `with_mock` to avoid internet

 ### Example - `GET()`

-To explain this, consider the function `GET()` from the `httr` package,
+Consider the function `GET()` from the `httr` package,
 which will perform an HTTP GET request: